Andrew Farago: Notable works

 The Looney Tunes Treasury was the first full-length work by Farago, which told the fictional histories of the Looney Tunes characters in the voices of the characters themselves.

 In June 2014 Insight Editions published Teenage Mutant Ninja Turtles: The Ultimate Visual History, authored by Farago.
 Likely the first comprehensive history of the franchise, Farago "conducted over 60 interviews over the course of two years" in the process of writing it.

 The release was designed to coincide with the release of the Michael Bay produced rebooted movie, and was pushed back when the movie was so that it also coincided with the 30th Anniversary of the franchise.
 This book featuring art from the Teenage Mutant Ninja Turtles franchise, including the various comics, animated series, and movies, as well as interviews with the creators of the series (Kevin Eastman and Peter Laird) and numerous others who have been involved in the series over the years.
 The book was met with largely favorable reaction in the press and from fans, earning a gold medal for Best Popular Culture Book from the Independent Publisher Book Awards as well as a Harvey Award nomination for Best Biographical, Historical, or Journalistic Presentation.

+2026 arrest

+On June 3, 2026 Farago was arrested for illegally recording guests using the bathroom during a birthday party that was held on May 23."

+According to court papers, Farago emailed guests after the party, writing "I hid my phone in our bathroom for the purpose of spying on our guests, my closest friends in the world.
+I had never done anything like that before and don't know what possessed me to do it.
+This was an inexcusable violation of your privacy and our friendship and I am prepared to face whatever consequences will come from this tremendous lapse in judgement."

+An arrest warrant was served accusing him of 20 counts of invasion of privacy involving a hidden camera.
+Also a search warrant was served, and police seized dozen of electronic devices.